lingumd/School_District_Analysis/README.md

 #### New District Summary
 ![New District Summary](./Images/New_District_Summary.png)

 The district summary is only slightly affected.
-In the New District Summary, the Average Math Score is 0.1% lower, the Average Reading Score is the same, the % Passing Math is 0.2% lower, the % Passing Reading is 0.1% lower and the % Overall Passing is 0.3% lower.
+In the New District Summary:
+  - The Average Math Score is 0.1% lower.
+  - The Average Reading Score is the same.
+  - The % Passing Math is 0.2% lower.
+  - The % Passing Reading is 0.1% lower.
+  - The % Overall Passing is 0.3% lower.

 - ### How is the school summary affected?
 #### Original School Summary - Thomas High School